-Don’t be surprised if you can’t reach anything but an answering machine when you call for an appointment with a chimney sweep, especially if you are calling between September and December.
+Don’t be surprised if you can’t reach anything but an answering machine when you call for an appointment with a chimney sweep to have your chimney cleaned, especially if you are calling between September and December.

 And email sent to the chimney sweep is often not seen for a day or two because most chimney professionals are extremely busy during the autumn months.